Džuboks: 1966—1969

-Initial Džuboks issues were published with the "Filmski svets special supplement" inscription printed at the bottom of each cover, which would soon be dropped.
+Initial Džuboks issues were published with the "Filmski svets special supplement" inscription printed at the bottom of each cover, a practice that would soon be dropped.
 The magazine received no negative reactions from the ruling Yugoslav Communist League (SKJ), though it did from conservative cultural circles.
 According to Karaklajić, there was no political interference into the editorial policy.
 Karaklajić further stated that the only political interference occurred after the magazine's launch via an SKJ representative asking for a meeting with the editors to "see what was going on and to advise us to be cautious, so as not to be regarded as someone's agency".

 In December 1966, following the 9th issue, Karaklajić left the editor-in-chief post and was replaced with Sava Popović whose first issue came out in February 1967.

 Višnja Marjanović, Džuboks editor-in-chief from February until June 1969, talked about the magazine during her appearance in the Rockovnik documentary series:

 Historian Radina Vučetić, in her book Koka-kola socijalizam (Coca-Cola Socialism), wrote:

 The magazine's circulation was 100,000 copies.
 In comparison, the circulation of all youth magazines published by Yugoslav university organizations (for about 150,000 university students Yugoslavia had at the time) was about 80,000.
 Džuboks published the top list of Yugoslav hit singles.
 The magazine also published top lists from the United States, United Kingdom, France and Italy, later joined by Dutch, Belgian, Norwegian and Brazilian top lists, and on several occasions the magazine published top lists from the Philippines and Singapore.
 During the first three years of the magazine's run, posters of foreign and domestic stars as well as flexi discs featuring international rock hits of the day were often distributed with the magazine.
 The discs were published in cooperation with the Jugoton record label, which at the time had a licence contract with EMI.
 The magazine also advertised Western radio stations (publishing their frequencies and program) and music magazines (publishing information about ways of ordering them).

 After the 39th issue, released in June 1969, Duga stopped publishing the magazine.